MatheusReali/project001_open-TMH/README.md

 - random.

 ## How to use
-You will see two files, the game (project001_open-TMH.ipynb) and the "x" (project001-TMH-Test.ipynb).
+You will see two files, the game (project001_open-TMH.ipynb) and the "tester" (project001-TMH-Test.ipynb).

 ### The game is really simple and has seven steps: